j-yan783/j-yan_math.github.io/README.md

 ## Research

-My main interests are geometric analysis, PDEs and mathematical physics.
+My main interests are geometric analysis and PDEs.
 More concretely, my current research focuses on the geometry and topology of the Landau-Ginzburg (LG) models, gluing formula of global spectral invariants and comparison geometry of hypersurfaces.
 See my [Research Statement](Research_Statement .pdf) for more details.

 ### Publications and Preprints
 #### Accepted or published